Banata

 }

-During development, your local server isn't publicly accessible.
-Use a tunnel:
+During development, your local server is not publicly accessible.
+Use a tunneling tool like ngrok to expose it:

 bash